beat-jet-lag

 When you check in online, you get the option to choose your seat.
 If you have to pay extra for this service, when you drop your bags off, ask the person on the counter if you can move seats.
 It’s worked for me every time.

-I have a bit of an OCD thing about sitting on the right hand side of the plane next to the window.
-The window seat gives you that extra head rest support and for me it generally feels like I have more room.
+I have a bit of OCD about sitting on the right-hand side of the plane next to the window.
+The window seat gives you that extra headrest support to fall asleep and for me, it generally feels like I have more room.

 The key is to get a seat towards the back of the plane because they tend to block out a couple of rows at the back if the plane isn’t full.
-This means, you have more of a chance to change seats and potentially get a whole row to yourself.
-Always ask the cabin crew before the flight leaves if there are any other seat available as you’ve got some story about why you need to get more sleep on the plane.
+This means you have more of a chance to change seats and potentially get a whole row to yourself.
+Always ask the cabin crew before the flight leaves if there are any other seats available, try and make up some story about why you need to get more sleep on the plane.

-Also, by being at the back of the plane, the line for the toilets never seems as bad and if you need to get any extra snacks or drinks, it’s easy to get them from the cabin crew.
+Also, by being at the back of the plane, the line for the toilets never seems as bad.
+If you need to get any extra snacks or drinks, it’s easy to get them from the cabin crew too.
+You’re welcome.

 If you suffer from claustrophobia when flying, I find that it doesn’t feel as cramped in at the back of the plane either.